lem-project/lemmington/README.md

 ## Usage

-To start the server call `lemmington-start-server`, the default port is 55486, every other function is meant to be called from Lem.
+To start the server call `lemmington-start-server` and `lemmington-export-functions`, the default port is 55486, every other function is meant to be called from Lem.

-It can also be used with https://codeberg.org/sasanidas/eltr so the REPL is in sync with the Emacs behind
+To connect to the Emacs server from Lem, call the function `(lem-elisp-mode/rpc:connect-to-server)`, this should enable the RPC calls.